Belt and Road Initiative: 2013 Silk Road Economic Belt announcement

+BRICA

+The Belt and Road Industrial and Commercial Alliance (BRICA) was created 16 June 2016 and had 22 members representing 20 countries.
+It was created by the China Federation of Industrial Economics in Beijing and its stated aim is advancing "industrial investment and trade cooperation" across Belt and Road Initiative countries.

 Objectives

 The Belt and Road Initiative addresses an "infrastructure gap" and thus has the potential to accelerate economic growth across the Asia Pacific, Africa and Central and Eastern Europe, according to a report from the World Pensions Council.

 The initial focus has been infrastructure investment, education, construction materials, railway and highway, automobile, real estate, power grid, and iron and steel.
-Already, some estimates list the Belt and Road Initiative as one of the largest infrastructure and investment projects in history, covering more than 68 countries, including 65% of the world's population and 40% of the global gross domestic product as of 2017.
+Already, some estimates list the Belt and Road Initiative as one of the largest infrastructure and investment projects in history, covering more than 68 countries, including 65% of the world population and 40% of the global gross domestic product as of 2017.
 The project builds on the old trade routes that once connected China to the west, Marco Polo and Ibn Battuta's routes in the north and the maritime expedition routes of Ming dynasty admiral Zheng He in the south.
 The Belt and Road Initiative now refers to the entire geographical area of the historic "Silk Road" trade route, which has been continuously used in antiquity.

-The goals of the BRI were officially presented for the first time in a 2015 document, the Vision and Actions on Jointly Building Belt and Road.
+The stated goals of the BRI were officially presented for the first time in a 2015 document, the Vision and Actions on Jointly Building Belt and Road.
 It outlined six economic corridors for trade and investment connectivity would be implemented.

 The BRI develops new markets for Chinese firms, channels excess industrial capacity overseas, increases China's access to resources, and strengthens its ties with partner countries.
 The initiative generates its own export demand because Chinese loans enable participating countries to develop infrastructure projects involving Chinese firms and expertise.
 The infrastructure developed also helps China to address the imbalance between its more developed eastern regions and its less developed western regions.

 For developing countries, the BRI is appealing because of the opportunities it offers to alleviate their economic disadvantages relative to Western countries.
 The BRI offers them infrastructure development, financial assistance, and technical assistance from China.
 The increase in foreign direct investment and increased trade linkages also increases employment and poverty alleviation for these countries.

 While some countries, especially the United States, view the project critically because of Chinese government influence, others point to the creation of a new global growth engine by connecting and moving Asia, Europe and Africa closer together.